kieranc/InfiniTime/src/displayapp/fonts/README.md

 - **Bpp:** 1 bit-per-pixel
 - Do *not* enable font compression or horizontal subpixel hinting
 - Do *not* enable use of glyph color
-- Load `JetBrainsMono-Regular.tff` (use the file in this repo to ensure the version matches)
+- Load `src/displayapp/fonts/JetBrainsMono-Regular.ttf` (use the file in this repo to ensure the version matches)
 - **Range:** `0x20,0x27,0x30-0x3A,0x61-0x7A` and add any additional glyphs
 - Click on "Convert"
 - Download the file `jetbrains_mono_42.c` and replace the existing one in `src/displayapp/fonts/`